-An Administration Domain is a collection of Users, Machines, Applications and Services.
+Answer: An Administration Domain is a collection of Users, Machines, Applications, and Services.
 An Administration Domain is managed by Administration Server, which is assisted by a Hawk Agent running on each machine in the domain.
-(Tibco Admin Interview Questions)

 2. Advantage Of Using Database For Storage Of Bw Process Information?

-- Some of the functionality mentioned below are not available with File system.
+Some of the functionality mentioned below are not available with the File system.
 Should use Database if process required below functions.

-- If shared variables is used to pass information across multiple process engines.
+If shared variables are used to pass information across multiple process engines.

-3. What are the functionality provided by User Management module of TIBCO administrator?
+3. What is the functionality provided by the User Management module of TIBCO administrator?

-Sql direct is capable of executing entire DML operations, such as table deletion and creation, whereas, jdbc activities are capable of executing specific DML operations like insert, modify, and update.
+Answer: Sql direct is capable of executing entire DML operations, such as table deletion and creation, whereas, JDBC activities are capable of executing specific DML operations like insert, modify, and update.

 5. What are the differences between topics and queues?

-- Both topics and queues are applied in transportation and storage of messages in EMS.
+Both topics and queues are applied in the transportation and storage of messages in EMS.

 6. What is a TIBCO Domain?